T0lja/AlgorithmTutorial/README.md

 Approach: It's a recursive method that prints the value of the current node, then recursively prints the left subtree and the right subtree.

+climbStairs:

+Description: You are climbing a staircase.
+It takes n steps to reach the top.
+Each time you can either climb 1 or 2 steps.
+How many distinct ways can you reach the top?
+Note that n is a positive integer.

+Approach: If n is less than or equal to 2, return n.
+Create an array dp of length n+1.
+Set dp[1] to 1 and dp[2] to 2.
+Iterate from 3 to n and calculate dp[i] = dp[i-1] + dp[i-2].
+Finally, return dp[n].

+maxSubArray:

+Description: Given an integer array nums, you need to find a contiguous subarray (containing at least one element) with the largest sum and return the maximum sum.

+Approach: Initialize maxSum and currentSum both to the first element of the array, nums[0].
+Start iterating from the second element of the array.
+At each step, update currentSum to the maximum value between the current element and the sum of currentSum and the current element.
+Also, update maxSum to the maximum value between maxSum and currentSum.
+Finally, return maxSum.

+lengthOfLIS:

+Description:

+Given an unordered array of integers nums, find the length of the longest increasing subsequence.

+Approach:

+This problem can be solved using dynamic programming.
+We create an array dp, where dp[i] represents the length of the longest increasing subsequence ending at index i of the array.
+We initialize all dp[i] to 1 because each element itself can form an increasing subsequence of length 1.

+Then, we iterate through the array nums.
+For each element nums[i], we look for all elements nums[j] before it that are smaller than nums[i], and we attempt to extend the increasing subsequence ending at nums[j] by adding nums[i] to it.
+If nums[i] is greater than nums[j], we update dp[i] to dp[j] + 1, indicating that we can extend the existing increasing subsequence by adding a larger element to it.

+Finally, we iterate through the entire dp array and find the maximum value, which represents the length of the longest increasing subsequence.

+The time complexity of this approach is O(n^2), where n is the length of the array.

 sortedArraysIntersection（有序数组的交集）:

 描述： 给定两个有序数组，此函数找到它们的交集。